Securing name resolution in the IoT: DNS over CoAP: The Problem of Name Resolution in the IoT and Related Work

 \subsection{The Need for Secure Name Resolution}

-\paragraph{DNS Resolvers on IoT Devices.} The DNS serves as an indirection to reach IP~endpoints, enabled by a DNS (stub) resolver at Internet nodes.
+\paragraph{DNS resolvers on IoT devices.} The DNS serves as an indirection to reach IP~endpoints, enabled by a DNS (stub) resolver at Internet nodes.
 Omitting the resolver on the IoT device would introduce several drawbacks.
 First, IP~addresses to access Internet services, \eg cloud backends, need to be preconfigured on the IoT device.
 This reduces flexibility and adds additional burden, if preconfigured addresses need changing.
 Second, offloading the name resolution to more powerful border routers (or gateways) would require application-specific deep packet inspection on the gateway or an additional name resolution protocol between gateway and IoT device.
 We argue that a gateway should remain as transparent as possible and that DNS resolution should be interoperable throughout the global Internet.
-Finally, we emphasize that unprotected DNS over UDP is already available in popular IoT operating systems, ARM~Mbed~\cite{mbed-6.16-dns}, RIOT~\cite{riot-dns}, and Zephyr~\cite{zephyr-3.2-dns}.
+Finally, we emphasize that unprotected DNS over UDP is already available in popular IoT operating systems, such as ARM~Mbed~\cite{mbed-6.16-dns}, RIOT~\cite{riot-dns}, and Zephyr~\cite{zephyr-3.2-dns}.

-\paragraph{Threats to End User Privacy.} Meta-data about communication can leak sensitive information such as sleeping habits~\cite{axrnf-kshpats-19}.
+\paragraph{Threats to end user privacy.} Meta-data about communication can leak sensitive information such as sleeping habits~\cite{axrnf-kshpats-19}.
 One such meta-data are the hostnames IoT devices resolve~\cite{rdcmkh2019moniotr,ppaa2020iotfinder,smgsf-ddibe-22}: Names provide application- or service-specific information.
 Plain DNS~queries concurrent to (protected) application traffic may disclose the context of confidential communication, reveal behavioral patterns, or uncover hints for fingerprinting victims~\cite{lllhd-elmdh-19}.
-In this paper, we close the gap in privacy-friendly \ac{DNS} resolution~\cite{lgs-sdnsenc-22} by designing and analyzing a lightweight protocol that obfuscates DNS query and response, built on emerging IoT~standards to obfuscate DNS queries and responses.
+In this paper, we close the gap in privacy-friendly DNS resolution~\cite{lgs-sdnsenc-22} by designing and analyzing a lightweight protocol that makes use of emerging IoT~standards to obfuscate DNS queries and responses.

-\paragraph{Threats to Infrastructure Security.} Leaked information, may it be personal or not, is a security risk by itself: An attacker can use it to infer knowledge about network and application and plan attacks accordingly.
-The \ac{IoT}, however, repeatedly takes center stage in large-scale \ac{DDoS} attacks against the Internet infrastructure.
-The Mirai botnet, \eg caused 600 GBytes/s of incoming traffic, taking down commercial servers in 2016~\cite{aabbb-umb-17,gh-didi-20}.
+\paragraph{Threats to infrastructure security.} Leaked information, may it be personal or not, is a security risk by itself.
+An attacker can infer knowledge about the network or applications from it and plan attacks accordingly.
+The IoT, however, repeatedly takes center stage in large-scale distributed Denial of Service~(DDoS) attacks against the Internet infrastructure.
+As an example, the Mirai botnet caused 600 GBytes/s of incoming traffic, taking down commercial servers in 2016~\cite{aabbb-umb-17,gh-didi-20}.

 DNS rebinding attacks are ways to redirect a requester to malicious sites, which then can deploy malware on a device~\cite{l-dra-19,t-cssst-22,r-ahrnp-14,hkccs-diorc-20}.
 Securing the name resolution with encryption helps mitigate such attacks and provides another factor of name authentication directly on the end device~\cite{h-srtarsa-19}.